Angel Number 555

 That is one of the hardest questions any partnership faces.

-The practical question is whether the relationship has room for change.
+The question to sit with is whether the relationship has room for change.
 Can one person shift direction without the other interpreting it as abandonment?

 Can both people tolerate the uncertainty that real growth introduces into a stable system?